AlexMotyka/N-Queens-Genetic-Algorithm/README.md

 ## The Chromosome

 In this algorithm a chromosome represents a configuration of queens on the board, whether or not they are conflict with eachother or not.
-The example array, [0, 3, 3, 2], from above is a chromosome.
+The example array [0, 3, 3, 2] from above is a chromosome.
+Each value in the array is a 'gene' in the chromosome.

 ## The Individual Class